 Learning & Performance Objectives

-This course is designed for allergists, immunologists, pulmonologists, primary care and family practice physicians, otolaryngologists, pediatricians, internists, dermatologists, nurse practitioners, physician assistants, nurses and all allied health professionals who care for patients with allergic and immunologic illnesses.
+This course is designed for allergists, immunologists, pulmonologists, primary care and family practice physicians, otolaryngologists, pediatricians, internists, dermatologists, nurse practitioners, nurses, physician assistants and all allied health professionals who care for patients with allergic and immunologic illnesses.

 - Review the updated recommendations for prevention of peanut allergy and new emerging therapies for treatment of food allergy.

-- Develop strategies for evaluation and management of challenging cases of anaphylaxis.
+- Develop a plan for diagnosis and management a patient with anaphylaxis.

 In support of improving patient care, Washington University School of Medicine in St. Louis is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.